briliantnugraha/briliantnugraha.github.io/tensorrt/understand_trt/index.md

 ## That's IT!

 There you go!
 Hope this explanation helps.
-If there is any question or mistake with the content, please don't hesitate and le me know, see you in the next blog and stay safe!
+If there is any question or mistake with the content, please don't hesitate to let me know, see you in the next blog and stay safe!